Maroder1/openness/README.md

  2. Make sure Python is configured within the PATH

 ## Before build
-Before building, you must edit the "project_dll" variable, in Core/openness.py, so that it reflects the directory where the Siemens.Engineering.dll dll is saved on your machine
+Before building, you must edit the "project_dll" variable, in Core/openness.py, so that it reflects the directory where the Siemens.Engineering.dll is saved on your machine

 ## How to build
  1. in the windows search bar type "command prompt" to open Command Promt (CMD)